 With a monstrous amount of cushioning, runners can't help but say that "On has made themselves a Bondi!"
 Not only is it reminiscent in size, but also in comfort.

-It's not your typical that's firm.
+It's not your typical On running shoe that's firm.
 Everyone agrees that it's a massive step forward from the rigid and brick-like On shoes of the past.
 Simply, the brand has finally achieved what they've always promised the Cloudtec to be.

 The On Cloudmonster may not be a plush shoe, but if there's the best way to describe it, these comments nail it to a T: